 - Bidets that can also provide warm air to help you clean up and dry off if the paper feels a little scratchy to you.

-- LED bulbs with automatic activation so that you can see in your bathroom at night.
+- LED bulbs with automatic activation so that you can see when you need to go at night.

 - Self-cleaning features that reduce the amount of time and effort that goes into your maintenance efforts to keep the bowl looking brand-new throughout their life.

-In the United States, all of the best toilets come with water-saving features to consider as well.
-Every product offers 1.6 gallons per flush, which is up to 2 gallons better than an old model with 10 years of experience in your bathroom.
-High-efficiency models begin at 1.28 gallons per flush, while dual-flush, composting, and portable models require even less.
+In the United States, all of the best rated toilets come with water-saving features to consider as well.
+Every product uses 1.6 gallons per flush, which is up to 2 gpf better than an old model with 10 years of experience.

 Features to Avoid